-Major Bloom's prices for marijuana products are near the mid-to-high price range.
-Competitors are selling marijuana ounces between \$300-350, which is in line with our pricing model.
-Value-added services such as online ordering, in-store pickup, delivery, ride-sharing incentive programs, and created content will drive recurring revenue and customer loyalty.
+Our prices for marijuana products are near the mid-range for our customers.
+Along the supply chain are other retailers and producers.
+Value-added services such as delivery, family & friends programs, and compelling content will drive recurring revenue and customer loyalty.